siret-junior/somhunter/HOWTO-display.md

 info[0].As<Napi::String>().Utf8Value()
 ```

-From the Napi wrapper, you can call the actual function in the backend instance (available as `somhunter`):
+From the N-Api wrapper, you can call the actual function in the backend instance (available as `somhunter`):
 ```cpp
 FramePointerRange dislpay_frames =
   somhunter->get_display(disp_type, selected_image, page_num);